-Research and explore your Pennsylvania genealogy and family history online with these online Pennsylvania genealogy databases, indexes and digitized records collections - many of them free!
+Pennsylvania is more than just the Keystone State—it was also a key starting point for many immigrants on their way both south and west.
+Research and explore your Pennsylvania genealogy online with these online Pennsylvania family history databases, indexes and digitized records collections - many of them free!

 Since September 30, 1885, marriages in Pennsylvania have been recorded by the county Clerk of the Orphans Court or the Marriage License Clerk in each PA county.
 For the years 1885 through 1891, the state's Department of Internal Affairs also maintained a Record of Marriages, with semi-alphabetically arranged entries for both brides and grooms.
 Images of these records through the year 1889 are available for free online viewing in PDF format from the Pennsylvania State Archives.